 So, yeah, beginning to play with

-GitStore to get at your data, more of a uhoh, however, if you are also manually editing that repository.
+GitStore to get at your data but more of a uh-oh if you are also manually editing that repository.

-At the same time, I also realized that, upon creating the store, all its stored objects were deserialized and kept on the ready in the store object.
-Not a problem for small repositories, but obviously that wouldn’t scale very well.
+At the same time, I also realized that upon creating the store, all its stored objects were deserialized and kept on the ready in the store object.
+It’s not problematic for small repositories, but obviously that wouldn’t scale very well.

 Sooo… I went to town on

-GitStore yesterday and today, in-between an Alien marathon, a wedding anniversary and a soccer match, and a new version of the distribution is now on its way to CPAN, solving all those persky problems.
+GitStore yesterday and today, in-between an Alien marathon, a wedding anniversary, and a soccer match.
+A new version of the distribution is now on its way to CPAN, solving all those pesky problems.

-One point that should be mentioned is that the code churn of the new release touches close to 50% of the lines of main module.
+One point that should be mentioned is that the code churn of the new release touches close to 50% of main module’s lines.
 And yet, I’m not too overly worried.
 Why?
 Because the distribution has an awesome testsuite that covers 86% of the codebase (100% of the functions are at least visited), covering all the basic scenarios.
-And not only all those tests fill me with cool, smooth confidence; but they also greatly simplified the refactoring process.
-Instead of having to think of all the repercussions some core changes would bring (well, maybe not totally instead, but rather in addition to), I had the luxury to make those changes, run the tests, see which corners of the codebase went boom, bring my attention to them, fix them, and repeat the process all over again — basically, it cut for me the larger problem into smaller, easier to deal with, ones.
+All those tests not only fill me with cool, smooth confidence, but they also greatly simplified the refactoring process.
+Instead of having to think of all the repercussions some core changes would bring (well, maybe not totally instead, but rather in addition to), I had the luxury to make changes, run the tests, see which corners of the codebase went boom, bring my attention to them, fix them, and repeat the process all over again — basically, it cut the larger problem into ones that are smaller and easier to handle.

-I guess what I’m trying to say here, is: automated testing?
+I guess that what I’m trying to say here is: automated testing?
 It’s the bee’s knees.